 This is one of the most important clauses in our whole agreement and it’s important that you understand what it does.

-The clause limits our liability for all claims made by you and all of your affiliate companies arising out of both the MSA and the DPA to the amount you have paid us to use our services in the 60 months prior to any incident which gives rise to a claim.
+The clause limits our liability for all claims made by you, and all of your affiliate companies arising out of both the MSA and the DPA to the amount you have paid us to use our services in the 60 months prior to any incident which gives rise to a claim or $100, whichever is the greater.

 Limitations of liability and liability caps can be found in every SaaS software agreement.
 They are a way of balancing the risk between parties in a commercial contract.
 Our liability cap is set at a higher amount than you will find with the vast majority of SaaS providers, including our competitors, and we believe it provides both of us with a fair balance between risk and reward.